edamontology/edam-browser/paper.md

 ##### Criteria 6 "Use edited version of EDAM "

-Edam ontology release a new version every trimester, the "in-developement" version can't be browser with BioPortal nor OLS without a volunteer submission of EDAM authors.
+Edam ontology release a new version every trimester, the "in-developement" version can't be browser with BioPortal.
+With OLS authors need to do a volunteer and public submission.

 ##### Criteria 7 "Local installation"